jkbrzt/rrule/README.md

 ##### `RRule.prototype.after(dt, inc=false)`

-Returns the last recurrence before the given `Date` instance.
+Returns the last recurrence after the given `Date` instance.
 The `inc` argument defines what happens if `dt` is an occurrence.
 With `inc == true`, if `dt` itself is an occurrence, it will be returned.